-A study by the BMJ Quality & Safety found that the rate of misdiagnosis in outpatients to be at least as high as 1 in every 20 outpatients.
-Outpatients are those who are provided with care by a Hospital without being admitted as a patient.
+A study by BMJ Quality & Safety found that the rate of misdiagnosis made by doctors in outpatients is at least as high as 1 in 20 such patients.
+Outpatients are patients cared for by a hospital without being admitted for an inpatient stay.

-The information is supplied as a result of a study carried out by Doctor Hardeep Singh and Researcher Michael E. DeBakey VA Medical Centre in Texas who is an associate Professor at Paylor College and Medicine Safety.
-Doctor Singh based his findings on data available to him from a number of studies which he previously conducted to assist him in analysing the rates of misdiagnosis in outpatient cases.
-The studies conducted by Doctor Singh showed misdiagnosis in lung and colon cancer patients and also in primary care.
-A misdiagnosis is defined as when a patient presents with clear symptoms which were not properly identified nor for which proper treatment was prescribed.
-Doctor Singh said “we call it a misdiagnosis when there was a definite missed opportunity to make a timely, correct diagnosis based on information available at that time."
+The information is provided by research conducted by Dr. Hardeep Singh and medical researcher Michael E. DeBakey VA Medical Center in Texas, who is an associate professor at Paylor College and Medicine Safety.
+Dr. Singh based his findings on data obtained after conducting numerous studies.
+This helped him analyze the rate of medical misdiagnoses in outpatient cases.
+Dr. Singh's research found misdiagnosis in lung and colorectal cancer patients, as well as in primary care.
+Misdiagnosis is defined as when a patient exhibits clear symptoms that have not been properly identified or for which appropriate treatment has not been recommended.
+Dr. Singh said, "Misdiagnosis occurs when there was a significant missed opportunity to make a timely correct diagnosis based on the information available at the time."

-If you require legal advice or assistance in respect of care provided to you by a Consultant/Doctor or your Local Hospital please do not hesitate to contact Gearoid Howard of Crimmins Howard Solicitors who will provide you with advice/assistance.
+If you require legal advice or assistance with care from a specialist/doctor or local hospital, please do not hesitate to contact Gearoid Howard at Crimmins Howard Solicitors who will be able to advise/help you.